-LTPB: What are you working on right now?
+LTPB: What are you working on now?
 Anything you can show us?

-LTPB: If you had the opportunity to write your own illustrated autobiography, who (dead or alive!) would you want to illustrate it for and why?
+LTPB: If you had the chance to write your own illustrated autobiography, who (dead or alive!) would you want to illustrate it for and why?

-Special thanks to Cat and Dear Levine for using these images!
+Special thanks to Gökçe and Princeton Architectural Press for using these images!